Last Updated on June 3, 2023

 That wraps up our Ultimate Guide on processing your homegrown cannabis.

 I hope you found this article interesting, informative and useful!
 If so, please pass it on to your friends – to the left of course.
-Stay tuned for more ways to use cannabis, including infusing canna-oil, edibles, and making topical salves.
+You may also like this article about how to activate (decarboxylate) raw cannabis to prepare for to make homemade cannabis-infused oil, edibles, homemade cannabis tinctures, or soothing topical salve.
 Feel free to ask questions or leave feedback in the comments!